Military medics deploy in California, Texas as virus surges

 Gimenez said that too few people, especially younger people, have been following the “new normal” guidelines, so the county needed another enforcement tool.

-In Miami-Dade, which is Florida’s most populous county and the current epicenter of the outbreak, more than 3,100 new coronavirus cases were reported on Thursday.
-The state, meanwhile, reached another ominous record, with 156 virus deaths, and a staggering 13,965 new cases.

-Amid the upsurge, a Florida state legislator, Republican Rep. Anthony Sabatini, filed a lawsuit Friday against a mask ordinance in Pinellas County, home to St. Petersburg and Clearwater.
-About 100 people in support of his stance rallied in front of the county courthouse, some holding signs saying mask requirements are unconstitutional.

-At least half of the 50 states have adopted requirements for wearing masks or other facial coverings.
+At least half of the 50 states have adopted requirements for wearing face coverings.

 But in Georgia, Gov. Brian Kemp has banned cities and counties from requiring face coverings.
 He sued Atlanta late Thursday to prevent it from defying his order, but Atlanta Mayor Keisha Lance Bottoms said she was prepared to go to court to maintain the local mask requirement.